Schaumburg Regional Airport

 Schaumburg Regional Airport (FAA LID: 06C) is a public use airport located 22 nmi northwest of Chicago in the village of Schaumburg in Cook and DuPage counties, Illinois, United States.
 The airport is owned by the Village of Schaumburg and is just south of the Schaumburg Municipal Helistop.

 History

 Beginning

-A 1945 navy map of Glenview Naval Air Station and its 15 satellite airfields depicts an "L" shaped landing field in Schaumburg with a designation of "SC".
-In 1946, there were numerous Navy landing fields, but Schaumburg was described as being located at the south east corner of Schaumburg Road and Barrington Road.
+A 1945 navy map of Glenview Naval Air Station and its 15 satellite airfields depicts an L-shaped landing field in Schaumburg with a designation of "SC".
+In 1946, there were numerous Navy landing fields, but Schaumburg was described as being located at the southeast corner of Schaumburg Road and Barrington Road.